Stanhope, County Durham: Weardale Railway

 Stanhope is the current terminus of the Weardale Railway, a heritage line operating mainly at weekends from Bishop Auckland, with stations at Frosterley, Wolsingham and Witton-le-Wear.
 Stanhope station stood in for the fictional Partlington Station in an episode of the criminal drama series Vera.

+Buses

+Buses in the village are run by Arriva North East towards Durham and services are also provided by Weardale motor services.